 What to Bring to Koh Tao.

-You’ve booked your dream trip to Koh Tao, your departure date is coming around fast, and now it’s time to begin prepping and packing.
+You’ve booked your dream trip to Koh Tao, your departure date is coming, and now it’s time to begin packing.
 This can be easier said than done, especially if it’s your first time visiting Southeast Asia and you don’t really know what you need to bring versus what you can buy on the island, what clothes to bring for the weather on Koh Tao, and what is essential and what’s not.
 So we’ve put together the ultimate packing checklist to help you.

 Before You Travel

 Even before you get to the packing stage, there’s a few essential tasks and some admin that you should take care of to ensure a hassle-free trip: